 There are many app options on the market for sailors wishing to navigate from a smartphone of tablet.
-Rupert Holmes looks at some of the best navigation apps on the market.
+Bruce Jacobs looks at some of the best navigation apps on the market.

 It’s increasingly rare these days to see any sailor without at least one navigation application on their phone, while tablets are even preferred to fixed multifunction displays (MFDs) on an increasing number of yachts.
 It’s great to have this navigation information so easily to hand and so mobile, but which are the best navigation apps for sailors and how do they compare.